Teen Camp Faculty 2026

 Fox Pettinotti

 Fox Pettinotti is a multi-instrumentalist and composer who specializes in guitars, whistles, Irish tenor banjo, and mandolin.
-Fox attended Community Music School’s Kid Camp and Teen Camp throughout their youth.
+Fox attended Community Music School’s Kid Camp and Teen Camp throughout their youth, and now leads the singing portion of Teen Camp (both shape note and sea shanties).

 Cellist and clinician Renata Bratt is a member of the American String Teachers Association Alternative String Styles Advisory Committee.
 Based in California, she teaches cello at the Santa Cruz Waldorf Elementary School, the Pacific Elementary School in Davenport, and beginning orchestra through the Cabrillo Youth Strings program.